Looking to find out what is WordPress management and why do you need it?

 When you update plugins in bulk, it temporarily puts your website on maintenance mode.

 If you have a huge website or are managing multiple websites you can set up email notification.
-So whenever there is an update available, you get notified.
+So whenever an update is rolled out you get notified.

 Managing a business website can be an overwhelming task, and if you are struggling with it you should consider hiring a management company as the health of your website is as important as the health of your business.